 Welcome to Rethink Tobacco Indiana

-Rethink Tobacco Indiana is a statewide initiative aimed at creating awareness and health systems change related to treating tobacco use and dependence in behavioral health settings.
+Rethink Tobacco Indiana is a statewide grant initiative aimed at creating awareness and promoting health systems change related to treating tobacco use and dependence in behavioral health settings.

 Who We Are

 Rethink Tobacco Indiana (formerly Bringing Indiana Along), is a statewide initiative aimed at bringing tobacco awareness to the field of behavioral health and providing support to behavioral health treatment centers to integrate evidence-based tobacco interventions.
 Cigarette smoking is the leading preventable cause of disease, disability, and death in the United States.1 Smoking causes cancer, heart disease, stroke, diabetes, and lung diseases, including chronic obstructive pulmonary disease (COPD), which includes emphysema and chronic bronchitis.